 Solid gold toilet stolen from Blenheim Palace, birthplace of Winston Churchill

-(CNN) — Police are trying to recover a toilet made entirely from 18-carat-gold that was stolen Saturday morning from Blenheim Palace in Oxfordshire, England, the stately home where former prime minister Winston Churchill was born.
+(CNN) — Police are trying to recover a toilet made entirely from 18-carat-gold said to be worth around $6 million that was stolen Saturday morning from Blenheim Palace in Oxfordshire, England, the stately home where former prime minister Winston Churchill was born.

 The fully functioning toilet was installed as part of an exhibition by Italian artist Maurizio Cattelan titled “Victory is Not an Option,” which only opened to the public on Thursday.
-The palace will be closed for the rest of the day, a spokesperson said on Twitter.
+The palace remained shut for the rest of the day Saturday, a spokesperson said on Twitter.

-According to a Blenheim Palace spokesperson, Cattelan values the toilet, titled “America,” at over $5 million.
+Dominic Hare, CEO of Blenheim Palace, said that the artwork, titled “America,” is valued at around $6 million.

 Thames Valley Police received a report of the toilet’s theft at 4:57 a.m.
 Saturday morning.
 The thieves left the scene at about 4:50 a.m., according to a statement posted online.
 A 66-year-old man has been arrested in connection with the theft.